Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 and [numpy/numpy#30826](https://github.com/numpy/numpy/pull/30826).
-The API is public from Python 3.15 onwards, but NumPy can already use it on Python 3.14 through the [pythoncapi-compat](https://github.com/python/pythoncapi-compat) headers, which implement it using the private C APIs that back the public function in 3.15.
+The API is public from Python 3.15 onwards, but NumPy can already use it on Python 3.14 through the [pythoncapi-compat](https://github.com/python/pythoncapi-compat) headers, which implement it using the private C APIs available in 3.14.

 ### 4. Module attribute lookup contention

-When you write `np.sin`, that is literally an attribute access on the `numpy` module object — Python looks up the `sin` attribute on the module.
+When you write `np.sin`, that is an attribute access on the `numpy` module object — Python looks up the `sin` attribute on the module.
 NumPy uses module level `__getattr__` to resolve ufuncs such as `np.sin` and `np.cos` to their actual implementations.
 In CPython, the module attribute